Bowtie8904/BtDatabase/README.md

   #### Create a new database
   ##### Database configuration
-  The class ´DatabaseConfiguration´ allows you to create the perfect connection String for your desired database.
+  The class `DatabaseConfiguration` allows you to create the perfect connection String for your desired database.
   A simple configuration would look like this
   ```Java
   DatabaseConfiguration config = new DatabaseConfiguration()